JoineryHQ/com.joineryhq.dupmon/README.md

 screen showing the results of the given Dedupe Rule for that batch of duplicate candidates.

+### Monitor status dashlet

+This extension provides a dashlet titled "Dedupe Monitor Alert", available for display on the CiviCRM front page.
+This dashlet will inform you of any batches awaiting review; if no batches currently exist, it will inform you that "You're all caught up!"

 ## Defaults

 * Upon installation, all non-supervised Dedupe Rules are selected for monitoring.